PatrickGhadban/Machine_Learning_Models/README.md

+Taking a temporary leave to focus on interviews, will continue directly after

 # Machine_Learning_Models

 * Currently taking a Machine Learning course by Andrew Ng (link below) to better understand the mathematics behind the code.
 This repositoty contains Machine Learning Algorithms implemented in Python.